Likert scale

 Likert distinguished between a scale proper, which emerges from collective responses to a set of items (usually eight or more), and the format in which responses are scored along a range.
 Technically speaking, a Likert scale refers only to the former.
 The difference between these two concepts has to do with the distinction Likert made between the underlying phenomenon being investigated and the means of capturing variation that points to the underlying phenomenon.

 When responding to a Likert item, respondents specify their level of agreement or disagreement on a symmetric agree-disagree scale for a series of statements.
 Thus, the range captures the intensity of their feelings for a given item.

-A scale can be created as the simple sum or average of questionnaire responses over the set of individual items (questions).
+A Likert scale can be scored as the simple sum or average of its constituent Likert item scores.
 In so doing, Likert scaling assumes distances between each choice (answer option) are equal.
 Many researchers employ a set of such items that are highly correlated (that show high internal consistency) but also that together will capture the full domain under study (which requires less-than perfect correlations).
 Others hold to a standard by which "All items are assumed to be replications of each other or in other words items are considered to be parallel instruments".
 By contrast, modern test theory treats the difficulty of each item (the ICCs) as information to be incorporated in scaling items.